thunks/thunk-workers/README.md

 ### workshop(task)

 Return a thunk function that executes a specific task.
-Tasks are queued by the time being added and wait to be executed once the number of concurrently executing tasks is within workshop's limitation.
+Tasks are queued by the time the returned thunk function is executed.
+Once the number of concurrent tasks is within workshop's limitation, a task is polled from the queue and executed.

 - `task`: {Function} Support sync task or async task, task must be a function or a generator function.
 Async task should be generator function, or return a [thunkable](https://github.com/thunks/thunks) value, such as thunk function, promise, generator function, generator object.